Disaster and climate risk and resilience assessments

 • A multi-hazard event

-This assessment will be developed in collaboration with First Nations including Modern Treaty Nations.
-It will also be informed by a diverse range of experts and perspectives across multiple sectors and demographics.
+This assessment was developed in collaboration with First Nations.
+It was also informed by a diverse range of experts and perspectives across multiple sectors and demographics.

 Contact information